menchelab/vrprot/README.md

 It will save the results as a .glb file.

 ## Convert .glb with colors to .ply file
+You can import the class BlenderCoverter from blender_converter.py to parse a convert .glb files to .ply files.

 ```
 from blender_converter import BlenderConverter